genneko/website-source/content/playing-with-bsd/storage/mounting-from-zfs-failed.md

     failed to unpack label 3
     ```

 5. Next, I ran it on the UFS partition (/dev/da4p1).
 Bingo!
+It looks like one of the four ZFS labels is still there even after the partition was reformatted in UFS.
     ```
     $ sudo zdb -l /dev/da4p1
     ------------------------------------